 How did you get involved with Canopi?

-Canopi offers a free, confidential service that provides health and social care workers in Wales with access to various levels of mental health support including self-help, guided self-help, peer support, and virtual face-to-face therapies with accredited specialists.
+Canopi offers a free, confidential service that provides NHS and social care workers in Wales with access to various levels of mental health support including self-help, guided self-help, wellbeing ally support, and virtual face-to-face therapies with accredited specialists.

-My peer support role began some eighteen months ago, in response to a Facebook post calling for volunteers.
+My Wellbeing Ally role began some eighteen months ago, in response to a Facebook post calling for volunteers.

 Role requirements for Peer Support volunteers included:

-• A knowledge of the National Health Service and social care sector
+- A knowledge of the National Health Service or social care sector

 While I was assured by Canopi that the role is very flexible, I find I am able to offer around one day per week and support 1-3 cases per week, each case involving varying numbers of interactions.